VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
 DeFi, or Decentralized Finance, is the technological distribution of financial services empowered by blockchain.
-This alternative market deals with the same processes of traditional finance involving the creation, management, and investment of money and financial assets.
-However, the fundamental difference in DeFi gravitates around the multiple financial intermediaries substituted with applications in permissionless systems that automatize cryptoassets trade (a kind of digital asset).
-This article explores the characteristics of DeFi and the relevant players, evidencing how decentralization and disintermediation are misnomers in innovation technology in Web 3.0, the transactions, and the legal issues (and regulatory gaps) from the US perspective.
+This alternative market operates under the same processes as traditional finance, involving the creation, management, and investment of money and financial assets.
+However, the fundamental difference in DeFi lies in the replacement of multiple financial intermediaries with applications in permissionless systems that automate cryptoasset trading (a kind of digital asset).
+This article explores the characteristics of DeFi and the relevant players, demonstrating how decentralization and disintermediation are misnomers in Web 3.0 innovation, transactions, and legal issues (and regulatory gaps) from a US perspective.
 <!--- </p></details>-->

 <br>